How To Avoid Abandoned Cart – WooCommerce

 See how AliExpress is doing it.

 You can also offer free shipping to a few specific countries when delivering globally.
-Based on the Geolocation, assign the ‘free shipping’ message to appear only for customer buying from your preferred countries.
+Based on the Geolocation, assign the ‘free shipping’ message to appear only for customers buying from your preferred countries.

 You can also offer a surprise free shipping in the cart or checkout page.
 This means, you will show the shipping cost on the product page, but when the customer will go to the cart or checkout page, he will get a surprise with free shipping.